HaolingZHANG/MotifEffect/README.md

 ````
 @article{zhang2023what,
-  title={What network motifs tell us about representational capacity, numerical stability, and their influence on overall neural networks},
+  title={What network motifs tell us about the representational capacity, the numerical stability, and their influence on overall neural networks},
   author={Zhang, Haoling and Yang, Chao-Han Huck and Zenil, Hector and Chen, Pin-Yu and Shen, Yue and Tegner, Jesper},
   journal={TODO},
   year={2023}